adityas129/blog/content/questions.md

 * How do I conquer the mind and it's primal needs?
 Are they meant to be conquered?
 Is that what makes me human?
 * How do we as a society evolve?
 * How is change made?
+* How do gender roles evolve over time as AI becomes more sentient?
+* What would life without borders look like?
+* Can we speedrun evolution?
 * How do I rapidly iterate my understanding of a very niche area and become a domain expert?
 * How should I increase my rate of learning as a developer?
 * Is specialization in technical skills worth it or is being a generalist more aligned for my goals?